Travel with Comfort and Ease: Citi / AAdvantage Platinum Select World Elite Mastercard

 You can redeem your miles for award flights with American Airlines and other OneWorld airline partners.
 You also receive a 10% rebate on your award redemptions, up to 10,000 AAdvantage® miles each calendar year.

 Travel benefits and protection.
-Cardholders receive boarding privileges with Group 1 on American Airlines flights, a 25% savings on eligible in-flight food and beverage purchases when they use their card on American Airlines flights, and their first checked bag is free on domestic American Airlines itineraries for the cardholder and up to four companions traveling on the same reservation.
+Cardholders receive preferred boarding privileges on American Airlines flights, a 25% savings on eligible in-flight food and beverage purchases when they use their card on American Airlines flights, and their first checked bag is free on domestic American Airlines itineraries for the cardholder and up to four companions traveling on the same reservation.
 Cardholders will also receive benefits such as extended warranty coverage, lost luggage insurance, and retail purchase protection.

 World Card Hotel and Resorts Program.
 Another special perk for travelers is access to the World Card Hotel and Resorts Program, which has added benefits like best pricing, VIP status, complimentary breakfast, and early check-in.